kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ##### Unit tests

-This feature touches API validation, field stripping, and kubelet cgroup enforcement.
+This feature touches API validation, validation ratcheting, and kubelet cgroup enforcement.
 For Alpha, unit test coverage for the following packages is added:

-* `pkg/apis/core/validation` will be updated with validation rules for the `pid` resource (range 128-16384, container-level rejection, `requests.pid` forbidden).
+* `pkg/apis/core/validation` will be updated with validation rules for the `pids` resource (range 128-16384, container-level rejection, `requests.pids` forbidden).
-* `pkg/api/pod` will be updated with field stripping logic when the `PerPodPIDLimit` gate is disabled (`requests.pid` is always stripped).
+* `pkg/api/pod` will be updated with validation ratcheting logic when the `PerPodPIDLimit` gate is disabled (existing pods with `limits.pids` are preserved on update; `requests.pids` is always rejected by validation).
-* `pkg/kubelet/cm` will be updated with `getPodPIDLimit` logic (pod limit lower/higher than node, no pod limit fallback), cgroupsv1 rejection error message, `PIDLimitCapped` event emission when the effective limit is capped, and static pod PID limit enforcement (kubelet applies `getPodPIDLimit` uniformly for both regular and static pods).
+* `pkg/kubelet/cm` will be updated with `EnsureExists` logic (pod limit lower/higher than node via `min()`, no pod limit fallback), cgroupsv1 rejection error message, `PIDLimitCapped` event emission when the effective limit is capped, and static pod PID limit enforcement (kubelet applies the PID limit logic uniformly for both regular and static pods).
 * `pkg/apis/core/helper` will be updated to exclude `ResourcePID` from `standardContainerResources`.
-* `pkg/kubelet/eviction` will be updated to verify that PID pressure detection, eviction ranking, and pod selection are unaffected by `spec.resources.limits.pid` when the `PerPodPIDLimit` gate is enabled.
+* `pkg/kubelet/eviction` will be updated to verify that PID pressure detection, eviction ranking, and pod selection are unaffected by `spec.resources.limits.pids` when the `PerPodPIDLimit` gate is enabled.
-* `k8s.io/component-helpers/nodedeclaredfeatures` will be updated to verify that the kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures` when the feature gate is enabled and cgroupsv2 is available, and does not declare it when the gate is disabled or on cgroupsv1 nodes.
+* `k8s.io/component-helpers/nodedeclaredfeatures` will be updated to verify that the kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures` when the feature gate is enabled, and does not declare it when the gate is disabled.

-`k8s.io/kubernetes/pkg/apis/core/validation`: API validation of `pid` resource `k8s.io/kubernetes/pkg/api/pod`: Field stripping when gate is disabled `k8s.io/kubernetes/pkg/kubelet/cm`: getPodPIDLimit enforcement logic `k8s.io/kubernetes/pkg/apis/core/helper`: ResourcePID helper functions `k8s.io/kubernetes/pkg/kubelet/eviction`: Eviction manager unaffected by per-pod PID limits `k8s.io/component-helpers/nodedeclaredfeatures`: Node Declared Features registration and inference
+`k8s.io/kubernetes/pkg/apis/core/validation`: API validation of `pids` resource `k8s.io/kubernetes/pkg/api/pod`: Validation ratcheting when gate is disabled `k8s.io/kubernetes/pkg/kubelet/cm`: EnsureExists PID limit enforcement logic `k8s.io/kubernetes/pkg/apis/core/helper`: ResourcePID helper functions `k8s.io/kubernetes/pkg/kubelet/eviction`: Eviction manager unaffected by per-pod PID limits `k8s.io/component-helpers/nodedeclaredfeatures`: Node Declared Features registration and inference

 ##### Integration tests

-e2e tests provide good test coverage of the interaction between the API server (validation of `pid` resource) and the kubelet (cgroup enforcement).
+e2e tests provide good test coverage of the interaction between the API server (validation of `pids` resource) and the kubelet (cgroup enforcement).
 We may add integration tests before Beta to cover API admission edge cases that are not covered by the planned unit and e2e tests.

 ##### e2e tests

-* Pod PID limit lower than node default is applied.
+* Pod PID limit lower than node podPidsLimit is applied.
-* Pod PID limit higher than node default is capped at node default and a `PIDLimitCapped` event is emitted.
+* Pod PID limit higher than node podPidsLimit is capped at node podPidsLimit and a `PIDLimitCapped` event is emitted.
 * Multi-container pod shares a single pod-level PID limit.
-* No pod PID limit falls back to node default.
+* No pod PID limit falls back to node podPidsLimit.
-* Pod with pid limit is admitted under Baseline PSA profile and limit is enforced.
+* Pod with pids limit is admitted under Baseline PSA profile and limit is enforced.
-* Pod with pid limit is admitted under Restricted PSA profile and limit is enforced.
+* Pod with pids limit is admitted under Restricted PSA profile and limit is enforced.
-* Pod specifying `spec.resources.limits.pid` on a cgroupsv1 node is rejected during admission.
+* Pod specifying `spec.resources.limits.pids` on a cgroupsv1 node is rejected during admission.
-* Static pod with `spec.resources.limits.pid` has PID limit enforced at the pod cgroup level (bypasses apiserver).
+* Static pod with `spec.resources.limits.pids` has PID limit enforced at the pod cgroup level (bypasses apiserver).
-* Static pod without `spec.resources.limits.pid` falls back to node-level `podPidsLimit`.
+* Static pod without `spec.resources.limits.pids` falls back to node-level `podPidsLimit`.
-* Node enters `PIDPressure` when available PIDs fall below configured eviction thresholds, regardless of pod-level PID limits.
-* Eviction manager continues to evict pods under `PIDPressure`; pod-level PID limits do not alter eviction behavior or pod selection.
-* Pod-level PID limits reduce aggregate PID consumption and can prevent a workload from triggering `PIDPressure` compared to the node-level default limit.
-* PID pressure calculation is based on node-level PID availability and is unaffected by the configured value of `spec.resources.limits.pid`.
-* Node with `PerPodPIDLimit` enabled and cgroupsv2 declares `PerPodPIDLimit` in `node.status.declaredFeatures`.
+* Node with `PerPodPIDLimit` enabled declares `PerPodPIDLimit` in `node.status.declaredFeatures`.
-* Pod with `spec.resources.limits.pid` is not scheduled to a node that does not declare `PerPodPIDLimit`.
+* Pod with `spec.resources.limits.pids` is not scheduled to a node that does not declare `PerPodPIDLimit`.
-* Pod with `hostPID: true` and `spec.resources.limits.pid` has the pod cgroup `pids.max` set correctly; spawning processes up to the limit succeeds and fork fails with `EAGAIN` at the limit; host processes are visible via `ps` but are not counted against the pod's cgroup PID limit.
+* Pod with `hostPID: true` and `spec.resources.limits.pids` has the pod cgroup `pids.max` set correctly; spawning processes up to the limit succeeds and fork fails with `EAGAIN` at the limit; host processes are visible via `ps` but are not counted against the pod's cgroup PID limit.

 - [PerPodPIDLimit](https://github.com/kubernetes/kubernetes/blob/master/test/e2e_node/pids_test.go): [SIG Node](https://testgrid.k8s.io/sig-node-kubelet-serial), [triage search](https://storage.googleapis.com/k8s-triage/index.html?test=PerPodPIDLimit)
 - [PerPodPIDLimit PSA Compatibility](https://github.com/kubernetes/kubernetes/blob/master/test/e2e_node/pids_test.go): validates admission and enforcement under Baseline and Restricted PSA profiles

 ### Graduation Criteria

-#### Alpha (target 1.37)
+#### Alpha (target 1.38)

 - Feature implemented behind `PerPodPIDLimit` feature gate (disabled by default)
-- Kubelet enforces `min(podPidsLimit, pod.spec.resources.limits.pid)` on Pod cgroup
+- Kubelet enforces `min(podPidsLimit, pod.spec.resources.limits.pids)` on Pod cgroup
 - Unit tests and initial node e2e tests completed
-- `kubelet_pod_pid_limit_applied_total` metric exposed

-#### Beta (target 1.38)
+#### Beta (target 1.39)

 - Feature enabled by default
 - Node e2e tests stable in Testgrid for at least one release
 - Downgrade and upgrade testing completed
 - Address feedback and bugs reported during Alpha

-#### GA (target 1.40)
+#### GA (target 1.41)

 - At least 2 releases in Beta without major bugs
 - Remove feature gate